THE STUDENT EXPERIENCE

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

-The application for the Nutrition and Metabolism program is also the application for funding.
+The application for the Nutrition and Metabolism MS is also the application for funding.
 If incoming students are qualified for additional fellowships/funding, the Graduate Program Manager will assist the accepted student with the application process.

 Minimum Graduate School Requirements